themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 ***This protocol is enforced through "UIP Gates", which are mandatory checkpoints for user validation before any critical action can be completed.***

-### Universal Addressability-[`$UCCS-CORE:FRAMEWORK:UA:SCNSV4-ID$`]
+## Universal Addressability & Adressability-[`$UCCS-CORE:FRAMEWORK:UAA:SCNSV4-ID$`]

 **SCNS ID:** `$UCCS-CORE:CONCEPT:ADDRESSABILITY:UNIVERSAL:PRINCIPLE:N0040$`

-The UCCS is built upon several core architectural patterns that ensure organization, traceability, and extensibility.
+The UCCS is built upon core architectural patterns that ensure organization, traceability, and extensibility.

-The foundation is built on navigating constant change & creating stable processes; UCCS is defined by a single, unifying concept; **Universal Addressability & Accessability** is that a unit of information, can be assigned a [`$UCCS-CORE:SCNSV4$`] within a universal information space.
+The framework is built on navigating constant change & creating stable processes; UCCS is defined by a single, unifying concept; **Universal Addressability & Accessability** is that a unit of information, can be assigned a [`$UCCS-CORE:SCNSV4$`] within a universal information space.

-UCCS is governed by the follothwing principles:
+-*Conceptually outlined below:*

 -**Universal Accessibility & Universal Addressability:**